witcher3map/witcher3map/README.md

 * Fullscreen option (both desktop and mobile)
 * Downloadable for offline browsing

-#### Stats
 In the first 2 weeks of going live, there were over 200,000 unique visitors to the map.
-This equated to over 43,000,000 requests, of which 38,000,000 (~2.4TB worth of data) were cached by Cloudflare.
+This equated to over 43,000,000 HTTP requests, of which 38,500,000 (~2.4TB worth of data) were cached by Cloudflare.

 What can you do to help?
 --------------------------------------